 With that in mind, here are tips for getting to the event, whether you are biking, on a bus, taking the train or driving a car:

 Traffic and trying to park can make you want to bite someone’s neck or howl at the moon.
 Instead of dealing with the hassle, take MARTA to the festival.
 The Inman Park MARTA station on the blue line is a 15-minute walk away from all the action.
 Remember that you can park at any MARTA station with free daily parking and ride the train from there.
 Two bus routes, 6 (Lindbergh Center, Emory, Briarcliff) and 102 (North Avenue station, Ponce de Leon, Poncey Highland) also travel to the area.
 See MARTA to Little 5 Points to get walking directions.

 Ride Your Bike

 Three different bike paths can connect you to Little Five.
-The PATH Stone Mountain Trail stretches from downtown all the way to Stone Mountain, with a spur to the Inman Park station (yes, bikes are allowed on MARTA).
-The PATH also connects to the BeltLine Eastside Trail near the Carter Center at Elizabeth Street, and from there goes to Moreland Avenue where the parade takes place.
+The PATH Stone Mountain Trail stretches from downtown all the way to Stone Mountain via Old Fourth Ward, Candler Park and Decatur.
+Or hop on the BeltLine Eastside Trail and exit at Elizabeth Street.
 Lastly, Edgewood Avenue has a bike path, which is a good option if you are commuting from downtown or Cabbagetown.